snap-one/docs-driverworks-proxyprotocol/source/includes/49_intercom_call_commands/_3-MUTECALL.md

 ## MUTE CALL

-This command can be issued by either the initiator or receiver; the endpoint of the issuer will be muted or un-muted, depending on the value of the flag
+Used by Programming or ComposerPro.
+This command is used to programmatically Mute a device.
+TRhe endpoint of the issuer will be muted or un-muted, depending on the value of the flag.

 ### Signature